-You can apply for tenant liability insurance here
+You can apply for tenant liability insurance through our referencing platform.

 Accidents happen and burglary or other unforeseen problems are a constant risk and could mean losing your deposit.

-Our partner, Let Alliance specialist tenants’ contents insurance gives you peace of mind by protecting your valued possessions and protecting you against any accidental damage to your landlord’s property.
+Our partner provides specialist tenants’ contents insurance which gives you peace of mind by protecting your valued possessions and protecting you against any accidental damage to your landlord’s property.

-You can obtain a quote by clicking here
+You can obtain a quote through our referencing platform

 With regards to applying to rent a property from one of our Landlords.
 Before your application can be fully considered, you will need to pay to us a holding deposit equivalent to one weeks’ rent for the property you are interested in.
 This document explains what happens to that holding deposit and the circumstances in which the deposit will / will not be refunded.
 It is important that you know your legal rights and accordingly you should feel free to seek independent legal advice before signing this or indeed any other document which we might put before you.